Other Social Agreements

 The IPC is a family friendly environment and the Tribe recognizes that the energy and wisdom of all ages contributes greatly to a well rounded healthy community.

 Children are valued as creative, intuitive individuals that have just as much to teach us as learn from us.
 The community helps raise the children and we are raised by the children.
-By living in community, the children receive many perspectives, models, people to share with and reflect on and as they as they test, explore, and question, the community grows and learns as well.
+By living in community, the children receive many perspectives, models, people to share with and reflect on as they test, explore, and question, the community grows and learns as well.
 The parents or primary caregivers will be responsible for ensuring daily care of the child, however it is also the responsibility of all members to keep an eye out for the safety of the children, respond to any immediate danger and provide or find the necessary support for the child.
 The community in that way supports the autonomy as well as the safety of the children.

 Parenting support is important and we hope the Tribe will undertake activities that will accomplish this.
 Such activities could include a sharing circle for parents, workshops for both children and parents, a sharing of the responsibilities among parents of different families and even a designated child care provider, and many more that may be useful.